150 may refer to:

 IP or Ip or ip may also refer to:

-The original Mini is considered an icon of 1960s British popular culture.
+This distinctive two-door car was designed for BMC by Sir Alec Issigonis.
 Its space-saving transverse engine and front-wheel drive layout – allowing 80% of the area of the car's floorpan to be used for passengers and luggage – influenced a generation of car makers.
-In 1999, the Mini was voted the second-most influential car of the 20th century, behind the Ford Model T, and ahead of the Citroën DS and Volkswagen Beetle.
 The front-wheel-drive, transverse-engine layout were used in many other "supermini" style car designs such as Honda N360 (1967), Nissan Cherry (1970), and Fiat 127 (1971).
 The layout was also adapted for larger subcompact designs.
+In 1999, the Mini was voted the second-most influential car of the 20th century, behind the Ford Model T, and ahead of the Citroën DS and Volkswagen Beetle.
+It is also considered an icon of 1960s British popular culture.

 In physics, motion is when an object changes its position with respect to a reference point in a given time.
 Motion is mathematically described in terms of displacement, distance, velocity, acceleration, speed, and frame of reference to an observer, measuring the change in position of the body relative to that frame with a change in time.
 The branch of physics describing the motion of objects without reference to their cause is called kinematics, while the branch studying forces and their effect on motion is called dynamics.

 If an object is not in motion relative to a given frame of reference, it is said to be at rest, motionless, immobile, stationary, or to have a constant or time-invariant position with reference to its surroundings.
-Modern physics holds that, as there is no absolute frame of reference, Newton's concept of absolute motion cannot be determined.
+Modern physics holds that, as there is no absolute frame of reference, Isaac Newton's concept of absolute motion cannot be determined.
 Everything in the universe can be considered to be in motion.: 20–21

 Motion applies to various physical systems: objects, bodies, matter particles, matter fields, radiation, radiation fields, radiation particles, curvature, and space-time.
 One can also speak of the motion of images, shapes, and boundaries.
 In general, the term motion signifies a continuous change in the position or configuration of a physical system in space.
 For example, one can talk about the motion of a wave or the motion of a quantum particle, where the configuration consists of the probabilities of the wave or particle occupying specific positions.

-Night or nighttime is the period of darkness when the Sun is below the horizon.
+Night, or nighttime, is the period of darkness when the Sun is below the horizon.
+Sunlight illuminates one side of the Earth, leaving the other in darkness.
 The opposite of nighttime is daytime.
-Sunlight illuminates one side of the Earth, leaving the other in darkness.
 Earth's rotation causes the appearance of sunrise and sunset.
 Moonlight, airglow, starlight, and light pollution dimly illuminate night.
 The duration of day, night, and twilight varies depending on the time of year and the latitude.
 Night on other celestial bodies is affected by their rotation and orbital periods.
 The planets Mercury and Venus have much longer nights than Earth.
 On Venus, night lasts 120 Earth days.
-The Moon's rotation is tidally locked, rotating so that one of the sides of the moon always faces Earth.
+The Moon's rotation is tidally locked, rotating so that one of the sides of the Moon always faces Earth.
 Nightfall across portions of the near side of the Moon results in lunar phases visible from Earth.

-Organisms respond to the changes brought by nightfall, including darkness, increased humidity, and lower temperatures.
-Their responses include direct reactions and adjustments to circadian rhythms, governed by an internal biological clock.
+Organisms respond to the changes brought by nightfall: darkness, increased humidity, and lower temperatures.
+Their responses include direct reactions and adjustments to circadian rhythms governed by an internal biological clock.
 These circadian rhythms, regulated by exposure to light and darkness, affect an organism's behavior and physiology.
 Animals more active at night are called nocturnal and have adaptations for low light, including different forms of night vision and the heightening of other senses.
 Diurnal animals are active during the day and sleep at night; mammals, birds, and some others dream while asleep.
 Fungi respond directly to nightfall and increase their biomass.
 With some exceptions, fungi do not rely on a biological clock.
 Plants store energy produced through photosynthesis as starch granules to consume at night.
 Algae engage in a similar process, and cyanobacteria transition from photosynthesis to nitrogen fixation after sunset.
 In arid environments like deserts, plants evolved to be more active at night, with many gathering carbon dioxide overnight for daytime photosynthesis.
 Night-blooming cacti rely on nocturnal pollinators such as bats and moths for reproduction.
 Light pollution disrupts the patterns in ecosystems and is especially harmful to night-flying insects.

 Historically, night has been a time of increased danger and insecurity.
 Many daytime social controls dissipated after sunset.
 Theft, fights, murders, taboo sexual activities, and accidental deaths all became more frequent due in part to reduced visibility.
 Cultures have personified night through deities associated with some or all of these aspects of nighttime.
-The folklore of many cultures contains "creatures of the night," including werewolves, witches, ghosts, and goblins, reflecting societal fears and anxieties.
+The folklore of many cultures contains "creatures of the night", including werewolves, witches, ghosts, and goblins, reflecting societal fears and anxieties.
 The introduction of artificial lighting extended daytime activities.
 Major European cities hung lanterns housing candles and oil lamps in the 1600s.
 Nineteenth-century gas and electric lights created unprecedented illumination.
 The range of socially acceptable leisure activities expanded, and various industries introduced a night shift.
 Nightlife, encompassing bars, nightclubs, and cultural venues, has become a significant part of urban culture, contributing to social and political movements.

 Security is protection from, or resilience against, potential harm (or other unwanted coercion).
 Beneficiaries (technically referents) of security may be persons and social groups, objects and institutions, ecosystems, or any other entity or phenomenon vulnerable to unwanted change.